 - Avoiding consuming too much sugar

-- Visiting the dentist from when your child’s first tooth start to appear.
+- Visiting the dentist from when your child’s first tooth starts to appear.
 This is to monitor their development, pick up on possible problems and most importantly, for your child to have healthy teeth for life.

 Fact 3: Milk teeth plays an important role

 Our teeth play a vital role in how we chew, bite, swallow, speak and most importantly – eat.
 Children whose teeth develop prematurely or at a later stage may experience difficulties in those developments.
-Milk teeth is also important in filling the space for permanent teeth to appear.
+Milk teeth are also important in filling the space for permanent teeth to appear.